bootdotdev/blog/content/computer-science/binary-search-tree-in-python.md

 Other common uses include:

-- Pathfinding algorithms in videogames (A\*) use BSTs
+* Pathfinding algorithms in video-games (A\*) use BSTs
-- File compression using a Huffman encoding scheme uses a binary search tree
+* File compression using a Huffman encoding scheme uses a binary search tree
-- Rendering calculations - Doom (1993) was famously the first game to use a BST
+* Rendering calculations - Doom (1993) was famously the first game to use a BST
-- Compilers for low-level coding languages parse syntax using a BST
+* Compilers for low-level coding languages parse syntax using a BST
-- Almost every database in existence uses BSTs for key lookups
+* Almost every database in existence uses BSTs for key lookups